 Connect:Direct HP NonStop supports session redirection for outbound connections to a Connect:Direct/Plex system.
-As illustrated in the following figure, a Connect:Direct/Plex system is a Connect:Direct OS/390 (zOS) system consisting of a Connect:Direct/Plex Manager and one or more Connect:Direct/Servers in a TCP/IP environment.
+As illustrated in the following figure, a Connect:Direct/Plex system is a Connect:Direct for OS/390 (zOS) system consisting of a Connect:Direct/Plex Manager and one or more Connect:Direct/Servers in a TCP/IP environment.
 Connection requests from the Connect:Direct HP NonStop node to the Connect:Direct/Plex system are routed to the Connect:Direct/Plex Manager, which redirects the connection request to the appropriate, available Connect:Direct/Plex Server process.
-Redirecting communications sessions across multiple Connect:Direct Server process simplifies the network map, facilitates load-balancing, and ensures continuous, efficient use of resources.
+Redirecting communications sessions across multiple Connect:Direct Server processes simplifies the network map, facilitates load-balancing, and ensures continuous, efficient use of resources.

 You can create adjacent node records either through AIMS or with individual network map commands.
-Use the following table as a guide to the tools and the parameters used to create adjacent node records.
+Use the following table as a guide to the tools and the parameters used to create adjacent node records:

-Task Reference Planning your network map to use domain nodes and session redirection Defining Adjacent Node Records for TCP/IP Connections in Chapter 2, Planning the Installation, in Connect:Direct HP NonStop Installation Guide Setting the DOMAINSERVER and NETMAPCHECK initialization parameters Setting Initialization Parameters in Chapter 3, Installing and Configuring Connect:Direct HP NonStop in Connect:Direct HP NonStop Installation Guide Assessing your security options Defining Adjacent Node Records for TCP/IP Connections in Chapter 2, Planning the Installation, in Connect:Direct HP NonStop Installation Guide Creating the worksheets for your adjacent node records in the network map Preparing to Define the Network Map through AIMS in Chapter 2, Planning the Installation, in Connect:Direct HP NonStop Installation Guide Defining the network map through AIMS Configuring the Network Map in Chapter 3, Installing and Configuring Connect:Direct HP NonStop, in Connect:Direct HP NonStop Installation Guide Using individual commands, syntax, and parameters to define and maintain the network map Chapter 3, Defining and Maintaining the Network Map, in Connect:Direct HP NonStop Administration Guide
+Task Reference Planning your network map to use domain nodes and session redirection Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Setting the DOMAINSERVER and NETMAPCHECK initialization parameters Setting Initialization Parameters in Installing and Configuring Connect:Direct HP NonStop in the Connect:Direct HP NonStop Installation Guide Assessing your security options Defining Adjacent Node Records for TCP/IP Connections in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Creating the worksheets for your adjacent node records in the network map Preparing to Define the Network Map through AIMS in Planning the Installation in the Connect:Direct HP NonStop Installation Guide Defining the network map through AIMS Configuring the Network Map in Installing and Configuring Connect:Direct HP NonStop in the Connect:Direct HP NonStop Installation Guide Using individual commands, syntax, and parameters to define and maintain the network map Defining and Maintaining the Network Map in the Connect:Direct HP NonStop Administration Guide